jgarber623/absolutely/README.md

 puts uri # returns String: 'https://example.com/foo'
 ```

-Note that if the value passed to `relative` is determined to be an absolute URI, Absolutely will return the value of `relative` regardless of the value passed to `base`:
+Note that if the value passed as `relative` is determined to be an absolute URI, Absolutely will return the value of `relative` regardless of the value passed as `base`:

 ```ruby
 require 'absolutely'